Siege of Fort Detroit

 Backstory and Context

-The battle at Fort Detroit was the first of many in the Pontiac Rebellion.
-Pontiac’s Rebellion began when the leader of the Ottwada tribe, Potinac, led a ban of Native Americans to attack Fort Detroit, modern day Michigan.
-The French had disserted Fort Detroit, leaving it in the hands of the British.
-British forces did not support the Native Americans as the French did, creating tension and turmoil between the Natives and the British.
-A war council was devised in April, to create the initial plan of attack.
-The attack was initiated on May 7th, 1763.
-Unfortunately, the attack failed because British major Henry Gladwin already had known of the attack coming.
-This inevitably lead to a siege, which lasted for months.
+The Pontiac’s Rebellion began when the leader of the Ottawa Indian tribe, Pontiac, led a band of Native Americans to attack Fort Detroit and seize it for their own purposes.
+The French had deserted Fort Detroit which left it in the hands of the British.
+British forces did not support the Native Americans as the French had creating tension and turmoil between the Natives and the British.
+A war council was devised in April to create the initial plan of attack and plan out routes.
+The attack was initiated on May 9th, 1763.